MKLicht/flight_system/README.md

 ## Installation

-Since the scene of this game is built in Panda3D, you need to download `Panda3D` engine to run this program.
+Since the scene of this system is built in Panda3D, you need to download `Panda3D` engine to run this program.

 ## Example

-Here are some scenes from the flight game.
+Here are some scenes from the flight system.

 ### Single flight